qbss/installit/README.md

-dlspwalls - Download a collection of steampunk wallpapers. dunstconfig - The terminalforlife configuration file for dunst. dwwdl - Download all of the available DistroWatch Weekly podcasts. forex - Easily convert various currency rates straight from the terminal. get-uuid - Grab and copy your file system's UUID with this simple, easy-to-use GUI. getip - View your internal and/or external IP address. getline - Pure Bourne Again Shell way to handle a plain text file. ghipc - Check the validity of IP addresses of GitHub servers. github-ssh-setup - Simple shell program to create an SSH key pair for GitHub. homewatch - Output files in HOME which have been modified today. i3config - My own i3-wm settings and shell plugins for use by anybody. jotd - Display a Joke of the Day on your terminal.
+dlspwalls - Download a collection of steampunk wallpapers. dunstconfig - The terminalforlife configuration file for dunst. dwwdl - Download all of the available DistroWatch Weekly podcasts. filesitter - Watch for and act upon the completion of file size changes. forex - Easily convert various currency rates straight from the terminal. freelfm - Download last.fm's free music into the current working directory. get-uuid - Grab and copy your file system's UUID with this simple, easy-to-use GUI. getip - View your internal and/or external IP address. getline - Pure Bourne Again Shell way to handle a plain text file. ghipc - Check the validity of IP addresses of GitHub servers. github-ssh-setup - Simple shell program to create an SSH key pair for GitHub. gtk-greeter-sets - The TFL settings for the GTK LightDM greeter. homewatch - Output files in HOME which have been modified today. i3config - My own i3-wm settings and shell plugins for use by anybody. jotd - Display a Joke of the Day on your terminal.